kushagraa-j/cpp/01.BASICS/1.10.Keywords-and-Identifiers/main.md

 xor_eq
 ```

-Its a long list indeed.
+Its a long list indeed and we shall learn their use cases soon.

 ## Identifeirs